pccasto/guidelines/docker/troubleshooting/README.md

 # Troubleshooting

+## Not converted for use with moOde.

+Running MoOde, or moOde processes in a docker container may allow for quicker testing, but is not part of a current (or planned) workflow.

+This document exists to capture any experimental efforts that may be taken.

 ## Port in use?
 Free the ports!
 Make sure Apache / Nginx is not running on your local machine on port `80`.
 The same goes for MySQL if it's running on port `3306` on `localhost`.